RockyyyGM/RockyLib/README.md

   <img src="https://github.com/user-attachments/assets/77155602-4db1-437c-821e-08615fc02c90" alt="RockyLib Banner" width="600"/>
 </p>

-**RockyLib** es un mod experimental para Minecraft que añade nuevas funciones, bloques, criaturas y sistemas pensados para expandir tu experiencia en el juego. ¡Desarrollado por Rocky con ideas originales y mecánicas únicas!
+**RockyLib** is an experimental mod for Minecraft that adds new features, blocks, creatures, and systems designed to expand your gaming experience.
+Developed by Rocky with original ideas and unique mechanics!

 ---

-## 🧱 Características principales
+## 🧱 Key Features

-- 🧱 Bloques especiales con propiedades personalizadas
+- 🧱 Special blocks with custom properties
-- 💡 Mecánicas de prueba para otros proyectos futuros
+- 💡 Testing mechanics for other future projects

 ---

-## 🔧 Estado actual
+## 🔧 Current status

-> 🔨 Mod **en desarrollo**.
-Algunas funciones podrían cambiar o estar incompletas.
+> 🔨 Mod **in development**.
+Some features may change or be incomplete.

-Versión actual: 2.2.485
+Current version: 2.2.485